dimitrilahanas/prompt-driven-problem-solving/README.md

 This repository is a deliberate practice space focused on improving the way I design and implement solutions to programming problems.

-Each exercise begins with a written prompt.
+Each exercise begins with a generated prompt.
 Before writing code, the solution is broken down into a clear step-by-step plan using a **words → code table**, where logical actions are translated into their programmatic equivalents.

 This approach reinforces structured thinking and helps formalise the process of turning requirements into clean, predictable, and maintainable code.

+Prompts are generated with the assistance of ChatGPT to provide a consistent and scalable source of practice problems.

 ## Workflow